aurielfournier/CV/Auriel_Fournier_CV.md

 > **As Tutor**

 **Science Writing Tutor**
-Quality Writing Center - University of Arkansas - January 2014 - Present
+Quality Writing Center - University of Arkansas - January 2014 - April 2017
 Tutoring undergraduate and graduate students on scientific writing 8 hours a week.
 Editing thesis, dissertations, lab reports and other writing.
 Working extensively with English as a Second Language students.

 \newpage